 Indiana short term health insurance plans can be purchased at extremely affordable rates.
-Temporary Indiana medical coverage is perfect for persons that are between jobs, laid off, graduating college or school, on COBRA, an early retiree or waiting for Medicare eligibility.
+Temporary medical coverage is perfect for persons that are between jobs, laid off, graduating college or school, on COBRA, an early retiree or waiting for Medicare eligibility.
 You can easily fill a gap with a very inexpensive policy.

 Policies are cheap and extremely flexible by allowing you to cancel coverage at any time.
 UnitedHealthcare and other carriers have extensive provider networks that also allow you to choose from most doctors and hospitals in the state.
 Among the largest carriers, they offer the best combination of price and benefits.